peteroupc/peteroupc.github.io/graphics.md

 #### 3-D graphics

-- The _PC 99 System Design Guide_[^62] sections 14.27 to 14.34 gives guidelines on 3-D graphics support for PCs to be launched in 1999.[^63]  This challenge recommends the writing of game software with graphics performance as good as hardware meeting such guidelines, except for the screen resolution, frame rate, and double buffering requirements.
+- The _PC 99 System Design Guide_ sections 14.27 to 14.34 gives guidelines on 3-D graphics support for PCs to be launched in 1999.[^62]  This challenge recommends the writing of game software with graphics performance as good as hardware meeting such guidelines, except for the screen resolution, frame rate, and double buffering requirements.
-- An application may choose to support stencil buffers, bump mapping, and three- or four-texture blending, but these are borderline pre-2000 graphics capabilities.[^64]
+- An application may choose to support stencil buffers, bump mapping, and three- or four-texture blending, but these are borderline pre-2000 graphics capabilities.[^63]
 - For years earlier than 1999, some of the 3-D capabilities mentioned in the specification (such as texture blending) might not be typical.
 - This specification allows for:
     - Prerendered graphics (as in _Space Quest 5_, [_Star Wars: Rebel Assault_ \[1993\]](https://www.retro-gamers.it/en/features/star-wars-rebel-assault-cd-rom-spectacle/), or the original _Final Fantasy VII_ on PlayStation [1997]), to simulate showing highly detailed imagery.